-

 Are any types of gambling products prohibited?

 An operator is only allowed to offer gambling permitted under a licence.
-Consequently, all gambling products not covered by any licence type are prohibited.
-Explicitly prohibited gambling products includes spread betting, betting on events where the majority of the participants are under 18 years old, betting on events that may be perceived as offensive or, from the perspective of the public, inappropriate (e.g., blood sports with animals), and pyramid schemes.
+Consequently, all gambling products not covered by a licence type (as described under item 4 above) are prohibited.
+Notably, as of 1 January 2026, full scale land-based casinos will not be covered by any available licence and consequently prohibited.
+Explicitly prohibited gambling products further include spread betting, betting on events where the majority of the participants are under 18 years old, betting on events that may be perceived as offensive or, from the perspective of the public, inappropriate (e.g., blood sports with animals), and pyramid schemes.

 -